kokolegorille/chess_logic/README.md

 ## Description

 This package contains logic to play the game of chess.
 Functional Chess validator written in Elixir.

-Depends on Erlang [fcardinaux/chessfold](https://github.com/fcardinaux/chessfold/blob/master/erl/chessfold.erl).
+It includes [fcardinaux/chessfold](https://github.com/fcardinaux/chessfold/blob/master/erl/chessfold.erl) source files, as hex does not permit non hex dependencies.

 It uses leex to parse pgn files, and chessfold to implement chess logic.
 Both in Erlang.